 The most obvious significant event in hexagonal life will be the 5th European championship which will take place in Tatabanya (Hungary) in August 1998 and will get together 12 leading hexagonal players of this continent.

-Computer PlayIf you have Zillions of Games installed on your computer, you can play this game.
+Computer PlayIf you have [an error occurred while processing this directive] Zillions of Games installed on your computer, you can play this game.
 Download file: hexchess.zip.

 You can also play this game by email, using the web-based Play by Mail system on this site.